Generative Quantile Regression with Variability Penalty: Introduction

-Our main contributions can be summarized as follows: \begin{enumerate} \item We propose a deep generative approach for composite quantile regression and conditional density estimation called \textit{penalized generative quantile regression}.
+Our main contributions can be summarized as follows: \begin{enumerate} \item We propose a deep generative approach for joint quantile regression and conditional density estimation called \textit{penalized generative quantile regression}.
 PGQR simultaneously generates samples from \textit{multiple} random quantile levels, thus precluding the need to refit the model at different quantiles. \item We introduce a novel variability penalty to avoid the vanishing variability phenomenon in deep generative models and apply this regularization technique to PGQR. \item We construct a new family of partial monotonic neural networks (PMNNs) to circumvent the problem of crossing quantile curves. \item To facilitate scalable computation for PGQR and bypass computationally expensive cross-validation for tuning the penalty parameter, we devise a strategy that allows PGQR to be implemented using only a \textit{single} optimization. \end{enumerate} The rest of the article is structured as follows.
-Section \ref{sec:Motivation} motivates our PGQR framework with a real data application on body composition and strength in older adults.
 Section \ref{sec:PGQR} introduces the generative quantile regression framework and our variability penalty.
 In Section \ref{sec:mono}, we introduce the PMNN family for preventing quantile curves from crossing each other.
 Section \ref{sec:computation} discusses scalable computation for PGQR, namely how to tune the variability penalty parameter with only single-model training.
 In Section \ref{sec:sim}, we demonstrate the utility of PGQR through simulation studies and analyses of additional real datasets.
 Section \ref{sec:conclusion} concludes the paper with some discussion and directions for future research.
+All proofs of propositions can be found in Appendix \ref{sec:proofs}.